-- Cosmetic defects such as paint, decals, etc. - Wear items such as filter elements, o-rings, etc. - Accessory parts such as starting batteries, and storage covers. - Failures due to acts of God and other force majeure events beyond the manufacturer's control. - Problems caused by parts that are not original Champion Power Equipment parts. - Used for prime power in place of existing utility power (where utility power is present) or in place of utility power where utility power service does not normally exist.
-Prime power includes any application that does not use the utility grid for electric power (example: solar power).
+- Cosmetic defects such as paint, decals, etc. - Wear items such as filter elements, o-rings, etc. - Accessory parts such as starting batteries, and storage covers. - Failures due to acts of God and other force majeure events beyond the manufacturer's control. - Problems caused by parts that are not original Champion Power Equipment parts.

+When applicable, this warranty does not apply to products used for prime power in place of a utility.